pingcap/pingcap.github.io/src/ai/guides/connect.md

     !!! note

-        For TiDB Cloud Serverless, [TLS connection to the database](https://docs.pingcap.com/tidbcloud/secure-connections-to-serverless-clusters/) is required when using Public Endpoint, so you need to set `ssl_verify_cert=true&ssl_verify_identity=true` in the connection string.
+        For TiDB Cloud Starter, [TLS connection to the database](https://docs.pingcap.com/tidbcloud/secure-connections-to-starter-clusters/) is required when using Public Endpoint, so you need to set `ssl_verify_cert=true&ssl_verify_identity=true` in the connection string.

 === "TiDB Self-Managed"